CHIMEFRB/datatrail-cli/docs/index.md

     combination.
 - `pull`: This allows you to download all files belonging to the 'scope' and 'dataset' provided.
+- `config`: Edit the `.datatrail/config.yaml` configuration file.
+- `version`: List the CLI and server version.

 Detailed information on all of the CLI commands can be found on the [Reference](cli) page.